darshangujraticodes/Markdown-Doc-Syntax/README.md

 <br>

 # Text Highlighter
-Helpful to highlight text in paragraph also with can help to mention color code, or any important point using single backtick (`text`)
+Helpful to highlight text in paragraph also with can help to mention color code, or any important point using single backtick text should be wrapped inside single backtick (`)
 ### Highlighter Syntax :
 ```
 The core purpose of the CSTechtube Channel to make students skillful with both